-ICMR asks clinical trial sites of Covid-19 vaccine to fast-track approvals, aim for August 15 launch
+ICMR asks clinical trial sites of Covid-19 vaccine to fast-track approvals for August 15 launch

 No coronavirus vaccine has been approved yet for commercial use anywhere in the world.
 The World Health Organization’s latest draft landscape of Covid-19 candidate vaccines shows 16 candidate vaccines in clinical trials and 125 candidate vaccines in preclinical evaluation.

-One of the leading candidates in terms of timing is the University of Oxford-AstraZeneca Covid-19 experimental vaccine, which is already in the stage of human trials.
+One of the leading candidates in terms of timing is the University of Oxford-AstraZeneca Covid-19 experimental vaccine, which is in the stage of human trials.